LennartTro/EnviroBotics-Docs/docs/tutorials/planner node.md

 ---
 id: planner node
-title: Creating a BlueBoat Schedule Node
+title: Creating a BlueBoat Planner Node
 ---

-# BlueBoat Schedule Node
+# BlueBoat Planner Node

 While the controller node ensures that the BlueBoat can navigate to a single target position, it does **not manage missions or sequences of goals**In real-world scenarios, however, we often want our robot to: